Chapter 51 : She's the Talent

 Things were going well.
 It was only a couple days until the match.
 Everyone was following my regulations.
 Since Lawson was still in and out of the hospital wing with complications from his backfired spell, he hadn’t offed any of my players.
 Scorpius Malfoy already had his first detention, which I heard from a few people consisted of scrubbing the dungeons with his own toothbrush.

-Okay, they didn’t say
+Okay, they didn’t say a toothbrush.

 Things were on an up-swing.
 Especially after I forced Wesley into his pair of jeans that ripped a few days after the Hufflepuff match.